notneha/AI-Legal-Auditor/README.md

 - **Embeddings:** HuggingFace `all-MiniLM-L6-v2`
 - **Framework:** LangChain (ParentDocumentRetriever, RecursiveCharacterTextSplitter)

+##🧠 Statement of Contribution
+My primary contribution to the RAG algorithm involves the custom integration of Parent Document Retrieval (PDR).
+Unlike standard RAG which retrieves isolated snippets, this architecture maps small "Child Chunks" (used for efficient searching) back to their "Parent" paragraphs.
+This ensures the LLM receives the complete surrounding context of a legal clause, drastically reducing the risk of misinterpretation.

+🛡️ Hallucination Monitoring
+-To ensure reliability in a legal setting:

+-Deterministic Sampling: Set temperature=0 to eliminate creative variance.

+-Grounding: The system is strictly instructed to return an "I don't know" response if a clause is missing.

+-Citations: Every audit identifies the exact section number where information was found.

+##Prepared by: Syeda Neha Zafar

 ## 📋 Setup & Usage Instructions

 ### 1. Clone the repository